 Polyester resins are made from a combination of organic acids and multifactorial alcohols.
 Organic acids used in this compound include phthalic anhydride and maleic anhydride.
 Polyester resin, like epoxy resin, is not composed of two components.
 But compared to epoxy resin, it has lower strength and is mostly used in the marine industry.
 Polyester resin is usually made of hardener, resin, and cobalt.

-Types of polyester resins:
+Types of Polyester Resins:

 These resins are divided into two separate categories according to their properties and applications:

-- Isophthalic polyester resin: This type of resin has very high strength, physical and mechanical resistance and is used more than Orthophthalic and is used when a more specialized and engineered resin is needed.
+- Isophthalic polyester resin: This type of resin has very high strength, and physical and mechanical resistance and is used more than Orthophthalic and is used when a more specialized and engineered resin is needed.

 - Orthophthalic polyester resin: One of the most common types of resin is orthophthalic resin.
 This type of resin is mostly used in the fields of fiberglass, artificial stone, marine industry, boat making, and porcelain composite.